mikro-orm/mikro-orm/docs/docs/composite-keys.md

 const audi2 = await em.findOneOrFail(Car, ['Audi A8', 2010]);
 ```

-> If we want to use the second approach with primary key tuple, we will need to specify the type of entity's primary key via `PrimaryKeyType` symbol as shown in the `Car` entity.
+> If you want to use the second approach with primary key tuple, you will need to specify the type of entity's primary key via `PrimaryKeyProp` symbol as shown in the `Car` entity.

-> `PrimaryKeyType` is not needed when your entity has single scalar primary key under one of following property names: `id: number | string | bigint`, `_id: any` or `uuid: string`.
+> `PrimaryKeyProp` is not needed when your entity has single scalar primary key under one of following property names: `id: number | string | bigint`, `_id: any` or `uuid: string`.

 You can also use this entity in associations.
 MikroORM will then generate two foreign keys one for name and to year to the related entities.